The proposal is the starting point. The assumptions are the product.

 Strip the dealer fee out of the cash price.
 Find out what the loan really costs.

-Is your 2026 proposal still pretending the 30% credit applies?
+Is the 2026 proposal still pricing the 30% credit?
 Find out before you sign.

 Backup product or savings product?
-They're different math.
+Different math.
 Don't let one quote claim both.

 How to read a solar quote